 - If the youth is unable to consent, the child’s health care proxy is responsible for authorization.

 - If the youth, or their proxy, is unable to authorize medical treatment, the court, SSW, or FSOS is permitted to authorize treatment.

 If a child is on voluntary commitment to the Cabinet:

 - The FSOS consents to treatment when a parent cannot be located in emergency situations;

-- The placement provider may authorize treatment only in an emergency, when a child needs medical treatment and the SSW or FSOS cannot be located.
+- The placement provider may authorize treatment when a child needs medical treatment and the SSW or FSOS cannot be located.

 Contingencies and Clarifications